flux-framework/flux-core/doc/man1/flux-shell.rst

 Simple plugins may also be developed directly in the shell ``initrc.lua`` file itself (see INITRC section, ``plugin.register()`` below)

-By default, flux-shell supports the following plugin callback topics:
+By default, :program:`flux shell` supports the following plugin callback
+topics:

 **taskmap.SCHEME**
   Called when a taskmap scheme *SCHEME* is requested via the taskmap